The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-\textbf{5.
+\emph{6.
 Ordered Search.} Next, we introduce a global search algorithm, Ordered Search.
-The premise of Ordered Search is to search the entire solution space in order of how promising individual solutions are, as estimated by an initial salience-based FI estimate.
-That is, we search through all explanations in an order given by a scoring function $f : e \rightarrow \mathbb{R}$.
-We only require that $f$ is linear in $e$, as this allows for efficient ordering of the search space using a priority queue.
-More complicated forms for $f$, such as being quadratic in $e$, would make finding the optimum of the function computationally intractable, let alone a full rank-ordering of solutions \cite{baptista2018bayesian}.
-The algorithm proceeds in two stages: (1) estimating parameters for $f_\theta$, and (2) searching through explanations in order of their score, $\theta^Te$.
+This method searches through all explanations in an order given by a scoring function $f : e \rightarrow \mathbb{R}$.
+We only require that $f$ is linear in $e$, as this allows for efficient ordering of the search space using a priority queue \cite{baptista2018bayesian}.
+The algorithm proceeds by first estimating parameters for $f_\theta$, then searching through explanations in order of their score, $\theta^Te$.
 For the first stage, we obtain parameters for $f_\theta$ from the per-token salience scores given by LIME, which is the best salience method evaluated in Sec.~\ref{sec:explanation_experiments}.
-In the second stage, we enumerate the search space (up to the remaining compute budget) in order of the score given by $f_\theta$.
-Compute budget (measured in terms of forward passes) is allocated between these two stages according to tuning results (see Appendix~\ref{app:method_details}); the first stage consumes 25\% of the budget, and the second stage 75\%.
+In the second stage, we enumerate the search space in order of the score given by $f_\theta$.
+We allocate 25\% of the compute budget to the first stage and 75\% to the second (measured in terms of forward passes).